 Typically, the borrower will need to have copies of their own account showing the deposit of the gift as well as copies of the statement showing where the gift came from.
 If the money was provided via a check, a copy of the check will also be needed.
 Lastly, a statement signed by the borrower and the giver showing that the money is a gift will be needed.

-More Facts About The Minnesota FHA Loan
+More Facts About FHA Loans

 Along with the previously mentioned information, there are even more facts to know about FHA mortgages.